perlmaster/perlstuff/README.md

-and.pl - search for files that contain all of the specified patterns zipgrep.pl - search ZIP file members for a pattern newest.pl - determine the most recently modified file in the current directory and copy its name to the clipboard
+and.pl - search for files that contain all of the specified patterns zipgrep.pl - search ZIP file members for a pattern newest.pl - determine the most recently modified file in the current directory and copy its name to the clipboard col-summary.pl - produce a counts summary of a column from a CSV file

 the other files in this repository are files that are "required" by the above named scripts